bitrise-io/workflow-recipes/recipes/android-virtual-device-tests.md

-# (Android) Run instrumentation tests on virtual devices
+# (Android) Run UI / instrumentation tests on virtual devices

 ## Description

-Run instrumentation (for example, Espresso) or robo/gameloop tests on virtual devices.
+Run UI / instrumentation (for example, Espresso) or robo/gameloop tests on virtual devices.
 [Our device testing solution](https://devcenter.bitrise.io/en/testing/device-testing-for-android.html).
 ) is based on Firebase Test Lab.
 You can find the resulting logs, videos and screenshots on Bitrise.

 ## Instructions